Brentwood Real Estate and Homes For SaleCity

 - For those interested in exciting nightlife, Brentwood may be too quiet for their taste.

-- While the commute to downtown is simple, some potential residents may want to be totally immersed in an urban atmosphere, a facet Brentwood does not strongly offer.
+- While the commute to downtown is simple, some potential residents may want to be totally immersed in an urban atmosphere, a facet Brentwood does not really offer.

 How to get around in Brentwood

 Owning a car is essential for traveling around Brentwood.
-Although a taxi cab service and the typical Uber and Lyft services are available, residents should be prepared to utilize their own vehicle for commuting
+Although a taxi cab service and the typical Uber and Lyft services are available, residents should be prepared to utilize their own vehicles for commuting.
+Brentwood is not the most walkable community so most errands will require a car.

 Walk Score ®